 * THE HORROR IN THE THEATER: AN H. P. LOVECRAFT TRIPTYCH OF TERROR

-Opening.
+Final week.
 Molière's hypochondria classic, produced as a master's thesis.
-UW School of Drama at Playhouse Theatre, University of Washington Campus, 543-4880. $5-$12.
+UW School of Drama at Playhouse Theatre, University of Washington campus, 543-4880. $5-$12.
 Thurs at 7 pm, Fri-Sat at 8 pm, Sun at 2 pm, Wed at 7 pm.
 Through Nov 9.

 MING THE RUDE

+The stupidest gay play ever, in the klutziest production imaginable--now extended through December!
 "Party is the long, drawn-out gay porn flick you never wanted to see, live.
 The production is lacking in almost everything, save clichés and predictability. " (Adrian Ryan) Gaydar Productions at Northwest Actors Studio, 1100 E Pike St, 267-2750. $25.
 Fri at 8 pm, Sat at 7 and 10 pm, Sun at 7 pm.
-Through Nov 9.
+Through Dec 7.

 SCHOOLHOUSE ROCK LIVE!